 Modern setup instruments

 I am usually after a soloist tone, especially with the violins.
 There is a vast difference between “loud under the ear” and a tone which projects within large concert spaces without thinning.
-While in the beginning of my career I had a sort of aversion to making modern setup violins, partially based upon the attachment to such instruments with the ridiculous Stradivari mythos.
-Within the past decade however I have produced some very lovely-sounding modern setup instruments, many of them violins.
+Within the past two decades I have produced some very lovely-sounding modern setup instruments, many of them violins.

 A special place in my heart, and an omnipresent relationship to the muses exists when it comes to making violas, whether they be with late renaissance, baroque, or modern setup.
 Violas are particularly exciting for me as there is truly no fixed aesthetic for what constitutes a perfect tone.
 A particularly rich opportunity for exploration exists, and though I have made something close to over 100 violas ( I am no longer counting) the process is far from being finalized.
 One can listen here to one of my early large tenors with modern setup, please however keeping in mind this is a recording with poor microphone quality.
 The performance however is fantastic considering it was done with one take, without rehearsal.